Particularly we seek to:

 - Prof Klaus Brehm, University of Würzburg, Germany (Tapeworm research)

-- Dr Poppy Lamberton, University of Glasgow, UK (Clinical Schistosomiasis)
+- Prof Poppy Lamberton, University of Glasgow, UK (Clinical Schistosomiasis)